 Mr. Tarkington has published nothing that does not make very "pleasant" reading.
-He has, in fact, re-written the quaint legend, that virtue and honest worth must rise inevitably to be the target of ricethrowing at a joyous wedding, and forever afterward of respectful consideration by the bank cashier, as indefatigably as human optimism and the endurance of the human wrist would reasonably permit.
+He has in fact re-written the quaint legend, that virtue and honest worth must rise inevitably to be the target both of rice-throwing and of respectful consideration by the bank cashier, as indefatigably as human optimism and the endurance of the human wrist would reasonably permit.
 For the rest, his plots are the sort of thing that makes criticism seem cruel.
-His ventriloquism is startling in its excellence; but his marionettes, under the most lifelike of exteriors, have either hearts of gold or entrails of sawdust; there is no medium: and as touches their behavior, all the Tarkingtonian puppets "form themselves" after the example of the not unfamous young person who had a curl in the middle of her forehead.
+His ventriloquism is startling in its excellence; but his marionettes, under the most life-like of exteriors, have either hearts of gold or entrails of sawdust: there is no medium: and as touches their behavior, all the Tarkingtonian puppets "form themselves" after the example of the not unfamous young person who had a curl in the middle of her forehead.
 And Mr. Tarkington's auctorial philosophy was summed up long ago, in The Gentleman from Indiana.
 "Look," said Helen.
-"Aren't they good dear people? "-" The beautiful people!" he answered.
+"Aren't they good dear people?" -"The beautiful people!" he answered.